Can I stay at camp on the weekends when I am "off"?

 Bus and train stations: Wilmington, Delaware

-In 2007, approximately one-third of the staff were not US citizens.
-These 43 staff represented 12 different countries including the UK, South Africa, Australia, New Zealand, Canada, Mexico, and Russia to name a few.
-We expect about the same number in 2008.
+In 2018, approximately 45 percent of the staff were from countries outside of the United States.
+These 70+ staff represented 19 different countries including the UK, South Africa, Australia, Mexico, New Zealand, and Kenya to name a few.
+We expect about the same number in 2018.

 Do I need a visa to work at a camp?